-Volunteering: Is it Your Turn to Give Back to the World?by Mary on January 29th, 2017
+Volunteering: Is it Your Turn to Give Back to the World?by monica on January 29th, 2017

 It’s one of those things many of us think about, but may need a nudge to follow through on: volunteering.
 You may be at a point in life where you have the time, so think about putting yourself out there and giving back.
 There are plenty of organizations that could use your help, and volunteering is good for your heart and mind.

 To try on the idea, go online and search on websites that keep a registry of volunteer needs.
 United Way has a search engine that’s based on your zip code and also lists positions that need to be filled around the world.
 VolunteerMatch.org and Idealist.org are also good places to start.

 Not sure what kind of volunteer work you want to do?
 There are several categories to consider.

 Chances are you’ll have no trouble finding an organization that needs help with positions like receptionist, general office work and even researcher.
 If you enjoy working in an office setting, administrative volunteering is probably a good choice.

 If you have experience and talent in areas like writing fundraising appeals or thank you notes, designing and photography, you’d be a good catch for the right organization.
 Non-profits often fundraise and need help with promotion and public relations.